 Work related injuries should be reported IMMEDIATELY.
 The site secretary will have you complete an incident report and workers' compensation paperwork if you opt to pursue that route.
-If you have a medical pre-designation form on file with the district office, you will be able to see the doctor indicated on the form.
-Otherwise, you will be sent to a district approved workers' compensation physician.
+If you have a medical pre-designation form on file with the District Office, you will be able to see the doctor indicated on the form.
+Otherwise, you will be sent to a District approved workers' compensation physician if treatment is necessary.